 Ultrasound treatment involves applying high-frequency sound waves to the injured tissues.
 A professional therapist may do this in the early more acute stages to help control swelling and pain.
 Interferential or tens involves applying electric currents to the tissue around the injury which can also help with pain and swelling.

-Taping the knee joint can also provide a high level of support and protection.
+Taping the knee joint (play video) can also provide a high level of support and protection.
 It can be done in the early stages as well as later on when returning to full training.
 A good taping technique can provide excellent support and often more support than some of the cheaper hinged knee braces, but the effectiveness of tape will reduce over time as the tape stretches slightly.
 It will need to be re-applied to maintain good support for the joint, particularly during competitive sport.

 Manual therapy techniques including massage may be used as part of a rehabilitation program.
 Massage to the injured tissues should be avoided in the early acute stages.
 Later as the ligament starts to heel then light cross friction massage may be used and in particular, if there is a persistent pain in the later stages of rehabilitation then cross friction massage may be beneficial.